mike99mac/minimy-mike99mac/README.md

 To install the mycroft-tools package, perform the following steps tools:

-- Install git and vim with the following command:
+- Install git and vim with the following command.
+You will be prompted for your password.

     **``$ sudo apt-get install -y git vim``**